DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 title: Certificate Authority
 ---

 A Certificate Authority (CA) attests the identity of an entity, and binds it to cryptographic keys by issuing a valid digital certificate.
 The entity can make use of its certificate to prove its identity to other entities.
-This enables an authenticated and secure connection between the two parties.
+This enables an authenticated and secure connection between the two entities.

-## Why a CA is Necessary?
+## Why is a CA necessary?

 Every device powered by the KEYNOA Engine can host multiple applications.
 An application needs to connect **securely** to a service to exchange information.
-A service can be an IoT Cloud Like Azure or a SCADA System.
+A service can be an IoT Cloud like Azure or a SCADA System.

 The security is ensured by X.509 certificates.
 Thus, it is crucial that the device applications use certificates that are issued by a reliable, and trustworthy Certificate Authority.